sergtk/smart_hasher/USAGE.md

                            [--force-calc-hash] [--add-output-file-name-timestamp]
                            [--suppress-output-file-comments]
                            [--use-absolute-file-names]
+                           [--single-hash-file-name-base SINGLE_HASH_FILE_NAME_BASE]
+                           [--suppress-hash-file-name-postfix]
+                           [--preserve-unused-hash-records]

     This application is to calculate hashes of files with extended features: support of show progress, folders and file masks for multiple files, skip calculation of handled files etc...

     Application exit codes:
      0 - OK: everthing fine.
 Program executed successfully 2 - OK_SKIPPED_ALREADY_CALCULATED: everything fine.
 OK may be returned anyway if file(s) is skipped because the hash is already calculated.
      7 - FAILED: general failure, more specific information is not available.
      8 - PROGRAM_INTERRUPTED_BY_USER
      9 - DATA_READ_ERROR: there was error(s) when reading some file(s).
 Probably hash is not calculated for all files 10 - EXCEPTION_THROWN_ON_PROGRAM_EXECUTION
     11 - INVALID_COMMAND_LINE_PARAMETERS
+    12 - APP_USAGE_ERROR: incorrect usage of the application

     optional arguments:
       -h, --help            show this help message and exit --input-file INPUT_FILE, -if INPUT_FILE
-                            Specify one or more input files
+                            Specify input files.
+Key can be specified multiple times
       --input-folder INPUT_FOLDER, -ifo INPUT_FOLDER
-                            Specify one or more input folders.
-All files in folder are handled recursively
-      --input-folder-file-mask-include INPUT_FOLDER_FILE_MASK_INCLUDE, -ifoi INPUT_FOLDER_FILE_MASK_INCLUDE
+                            Specify input folders.
+All files in folder are handled recursively.
+Key can be specified multiple times --input-folder-file-mask-include INPUT_FOLDER_FILE_MASK_INCLUDE, -ifoi INPUT_FOLDER_FILE_MASK_INCLUDE
                             Specify file mask to include for input folder.
 All files in the folder considered if not specified.